Restrict Gong’s access to mailboxes

 Important:

-Disclaimer: Use this approach only after you have reviewed the steps, powershell script and feel comfortable that it will work as intended for your use case.
+Disclaimer: Use this approach only after you have reviewed the powershell script and feel comfortable that it will work as intended for your use case.
 Gong does not guarantee that this will work in your environment.

 1. Install required PowerShell modules, if necessary.

-Install-Module AzureAD -Force -Scope CurrentUser
+Install-Module Entra IDAD -Force -Scope CurrentUser

 Install-Module ExchangeOnlineManagement -Force -Scope CurrentUser

-6. Copy & edit the PowerShell Script below as follows:
+2. Copy & edit the PowerShell Script below as follows:

-1. Replace [email protected] with the address defined for the mail-enabled security group you created for the $policyScopeGroupId parameter
+1. Replace gongusers@your-domain.com with the address defined for the mail-enabled security group you created for the $policyScopeGroupId parameter

-2. Replace [email protected] with the UPN of the user identity added to the Gong-specific mail-enabled security group for the $gongAccessGranted parameter
+2. Replace access-granted@your-domain.com with the UPN of the user identity added to the Gong-specific mail-enabled security group for the $gongAccessGranted parameter

-3. Replace [email protected] with the UPN of the identity you noted, and who is not a part of the mail-enabled security group, as a result of Step 4 for the parameter named $gongAccessDenied
+3. Replace access-denied@your-domain.com with the UPN of the identity you noted, and who is not a part of the mail-enabled security group, as a result of Step 4 for the parameter named $gongAccessDenied

 ###################### BEGIN POWERSHELL SCRIPT ##############################